ric9176/CV/README.md

 #### Other qualifications

 - CELTA (Cambridge certificate in English Language Teaching)
-- Multiple Cousera certificates (I'm a big fan of e-learning)
+- Multiple Cousera and other online course certificates (I'm a big fan of e-learning)
 - RYA dingy instructor (Once upon a time, I taught sailing)